 In the 2019-20 fiscal year, River City Education Services, Inc., the School's charter holder, received a Paycheck Protection Program Loan under the CARES Act to be used for payroll costs and health care benefits.
 The School was allocated \$858,939 of the total loan amount.
-This loan is expected to be forgiven or repaid during the 2020-21 fiscal year.
-Additional information regarding the School's short-term debt is located in Note 4 to the financial statements.
+The School met the qualifications for loan forgiveness under the PPP and was provided repayment forgiveness in August 2021.
+Additional information regarding the School's short-term debt is located in the notes to the financial statements.